What Is Hyperopia?

 The cornea, the clear outer layer of your eye, and the lens focus images directly on the surface of your retina, which lines the back of your eye.
 If your eye is too short, or the power to focus is too weak, the image will go to the wrong place, behind your retina.
 That’s what makes things look blurry.

-- Blurred vision
+- Blurry vision

 - Eye strain

-- Fatigue or headache after performing a close task such as reading
+- Fatigue or headache after you do a close-up task such as reading